harshavv2504/doffy-mind-map-source-code/Readme.md

 **DO.ffy** is a highly customizable, feature-rich mind mapping application built with **React** and **React Flow**.
 It provides an intuitive, full-screen canvas for users to create, organize, and visualize their ideas effortlessly.

+### The Blueprint for Your Vision

+Documenting a project's flow is more than just a task; it's the art of creating a blueprint for your vision.
+This visual map is essential for understanding logic, anticipating challenges, and communicating a clear path forward.
+I created DO.ffy because this foundational process should never be constrained.

+My frustration grew from tools that would lock away features or demand a subscription right when the architectural details became most critical.
+DO.ffy is the answer: a free, professional-grade canvas dedicated to the art of documentation.
+It provides the freedom and power to design and map out your project flows with the elegance and precision they demand, ensuring your blueprint is always complete.

+**Created by:** Harsha Vardhan
+**Date:** 01 August 2025

 ---

 ## ✨ Key Features